zq54zquan/CPSwitch/README.md

 CPSwitch
 ========

-a Switch View can use customize background image, status image and status label for both ON or Off status
+a Switch View can use customize background image, status image and status label for both ON or OFF status